agounaris/prometheus-performance-analysis/README.md

 We'll use an application called avalanche to generate random prometheus metrics.
 `~/go/bin/avalanche --gauge-metric-count=100 --counter-metric-count=100 --histogram-metric-count=100 --port=9001`

-Prometheus will be setup with the following config.
+Prometheus will be configured with the following resources and params.
 ```
 resources:
   limits: